Skip to main content

 Product managers are often seen as the mini-CEOs of their products, which is why they need to be able to look at a problem from multiple lenses in order to make decisions.

-There’s no shortage of product management tools in the world, including analytics reports, project management tools, business snapshots, and industry reports.
+There’s no shortage of software for product managers in the world, including analytics reports, project management tools, business snapshots, and industry reports.
 However, none of these tools are as collaborative and as in-depth as the artifacts taken from the world of product and service design, both worlds built upon the design thinking framework.

 These design-thinking tools allow product managers to visualize the problem, look at it from multiple angles, and collaborate with many different stakeholders from the business side, as well as the more technical fields on creating solutions.